The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Month 5-6: Tested protocols, refined based on escalation patterns

-Month 7: Promoted Maya to strategic lead (into operational system)
+Month 7: Promoted Maya to strategic lead (into the operational system)

 Implementation checklist: